Harry Stoke Early Records

 Contents:

 By Margaret Giffard, widow of Dom.
-John Giffard Knt. to John de Stok, son of
+John Giffard Knt. to John de Stok,

-arable land in Stok' Henr [Stoke Harris in Stoke Gifford, Co.
-Glouc.], to hold
+sixteen acres of arable land in Stok' Henr [Stoke Harris in Stoke

-for their lives at a penny rent.
+Gifford, Co.
+Glouc.], to hold for their lives at a penny rent.

 Witn.
 Elyas de Filtone, John de Alcleye, John de Brokenburwe.